 1. Accepting Users’ Truth

 There can always be a disconnect between how you view yourself and how users view you.
 It does no good to base action on the former.
-Sometimes, a user journey map can even be the key to uncovering these discrepancies.
+Sometimes, a user experience map can even be the key to uncovering these discrepancies.

 When 73% of users claim that a good experience is a deciding factor in their brand loyalties, they hardly mean someone else’s idea of a good experience.